-- 19.1 ELIGIBILITY: Regular full-time employees shall begin accruing in accordance with this Section, sick leave benefits on their first day of employment and may use it as it is accrued. - 19.2 OCCASIONAL SICK DAYS: Eligible employees shall be paid for up to ten (10) scheduled work days per calendar year for which they do not report to work as a consequence of illness or injury or sick dependent and with prior supervisor approval for family emergency. - (a) To receive compensation for occasional sick days, employees must notify their supervisor before the start of the shift for which they will not report that they will not be able to report to work and must submit a completed Absence Form. - (b) On January 1 immediately following completion of 12 consecutive months of service and each January 1 thereafter, eligible full-time employees shall have 10 occasional sick days; eligible part-time employee shall have a pro rata number of sick days based on the number of hours worked during the preceding calendar year. - (c) Eligible employees who have not completed 12 consecutive months of service shall accrue up to 10 occasional sick days on a pro rata basis. - 19.3 SHORT-TERM DISABILITY: Eligible employees who qualify for State Disability Insurance (SDI) shall be paid the difference between SDI and sixty (60) percent of their base salary for the term of the qualifying illness or injury or 180 days, whichever is less. - (a) Available occasional sick days will be integrated with SDI or WC to pay up to the employee's full salary until occasional sick days are exhausted, unless the employee notifies the Publisher's Human Resources Department in advance of payment that occasional sick days should not be integrated. - 19.4 LONG-TERM DISABILITY: Eligible employees whose qualifying illness or injury exceeds 180 days are eligible to apply for Long-Term disability benefits through the Publisher's insurance carrier.
+19.1 ELIGIBILITY:

+- (a) Regular full-time employees shall begin accruing in accordance with this Section, sick leave benefits on their first day of employment and may use it as it is accrued. - (b) Part-time employees will be eligible for sick leave benefits in accordance with California State law.

+19.2 OCCASIONAL SICK DAYS:

+Eligible full-time employees shall be paid for up to ten (10) scheduled work days per payroll fiscal year for which they do not report to work as a consequence of illness or injury or sick dependent and with prior supervisor approval for family emergency.

+- (a) To receive compensation for occasional sick days, employees must notify their supervisor before the start of the shift for which they will not report that they will not be able to report to work and must submit a completed Absence Form. - (b) In the first year of employment, or upon transfer to full-time status, employees will receive a prorated sick leave balance after one month of service. - (c) At the beginning of the fiscal year immediately following hire-date and the beginning of each payroll fiscal year thereafter, eligible full-time employees shall have 10 occasional sick days. - (d) The Publisher shall comply with all state and federal laws governing the provision of paid sick leave. - 19.3 SHORT-TERM DISABILITY: Eligible employees may receive up to 26 weeks of short term disability (STD) Pay, subject to approval by the plan administrator within an 18 month period from the Company, while certified disabled by a doctor, are unable to work and are qualified for state disability.
+Eligibility and maximum benefit period is determined by the Publisher's STD plan administrator.
+While on medical leave, total pay for eligible employees shall be sixty (60 percent of normal base pay.
+This is a combination of Company short term disability pay and state disability pay.

+At the employee's option available vacation pay can be used to supplement STD pay, not to exceed 100% of base pay.
+Occasional sick leave days or vacation pay can be used for time preceding the employee's eligibility for disability pay and STD pay.

+- 19.4 LONG-TERM DISABILITY: Eligible employees whose qualifying illness or injury exceeds 180 days are eligible to apply for Long-Term disability benefits through the Publisher's insurance carrier.
 Eligibility for long-term disability benefits and the maximum benefit period are determined by the insurance carrier.
-Long-term disability benefits are integrated with other disability payments including State Disability, Workers' Compensation and Social Security to provide fifty (50) percent of an employee's base pay. - (a) Eligible employees may elect to purchase additional long-term disability coverage under the Publisher's policy to bring total compensation to sixty (60) percent of base salary.

-19.5 An employee who is hospitalized or who is sick or injured for more than seven (7) consecutive calendar days must file a claim for State Disability Insurance.
+Long-term disability benefits are integrated with other disability payments including State Disability, Workers' Compensation and Social Security to provide fifty (50) percent of an employee's base pay. - (a) Eligible employees may elect to purchase additional long-term disability coverage under the Publisher's policy to bring total compensation to sixty (60) percent of base salary. - 19.5 An employee who is hospitalized or who is sick or injured for more than seven (7) consecutive calendar days must file a claim for State Disability Insurance.